alu82/setsolver-api/README.md

 I created a web app that can be used together with the api backend.
 The web app can take a picture of a set board, when opened on a mobile device, post it to the solve endpoint and then display the response.
 For more details see https://github.com/alu82/setsolver-web

 ## the response
-The API returns a json sstructure with 2 properties:
+The API returns a json structure with 2 properties:
 - extractedCards: which cards have been extracted and detected by the model (incl. the probability).
 For a matching of card id to the card properties see https://github.com/alu82/setsolver-card-classifier/tree/main/images/test
 - foundSets: an array with triples of card ids which form a valid set.